 Hybrid learning at UofSC exists as one more option to help students catch up on coursework, graduate on time, or even graduate early.
 Hybrid learning refers to a new line of thinking that combines online learning with face-to-face classroom instruction.
 This gives students more flexibility when planning their course schedules and achieving their graduation goals.
 Instructors, too, can be more flexible in what courses they can offer.
 Visit Hybrid Learning at On Your Time Initiatives.

-- For both computers and hotspots, faculty should direct students to the Thomas Cooper Library with their Carolina Card to check out the technology that is needed.
-Since there is not an unlimited supply of computers and hotspots, we are relying on faculty, advisors, and professional staff to direct students appropriately.
-Emails explaining the loan program have also been sent selectively to students who have been identified as having financial challenges.
+Faculty should direct students to the Thomas Cooper Library with their Carolina Card to check out the technology that is needed.
+Since there is not an unlimited supply of computers, we are relying on faculty, advisors, and professional staff to direct students appropriately.

 - Please submit the Faculty Referral form if you are a faculty member with a student of concern during the semester.